 Our homes are supposed to be a place where we can have a relaxing time, but a home that is too small for our needs presents us with a variety of problems.
 For instance, lack of space could leave people with no choice but to share rooms that often get cramped.
-A solution to this problem may be adding a second floor or reconfiguring the basement to create extra storage for newly acquired items.
+A solution to this problem is home additions like adding a second floor or reconfiguring the basement to create extra storage for newly acquired items.

 Here, we’ll talk about five home additions you can do to create more space in your home:

 #1 Enclose the back patio

 If you are a big party enthusiast and like to invite friends over the weekends, you can enclose an existing patio to gain year-round living space.
 Even if you are not a party lover, you can still have space to unwind and enjoy some great music after a tiring day of work.
 The enclosed patio will surely impress coffee lovers.
 Just imagine sipping a hot cup of coffee with the view of sunsets and sunrises!
 You can also style the space into a hobby room.
 Use this workspace to create all your art.
 To add more functionality to space, you can include multiple furniture stands.